 THE Repco Bathurst 1000 will once again be the only endurance race on the Supercars calendar in 2021, meaning there will be no Pirtek Enduro Cup for the second year in a row and just one race outing for co-drivers this year.

 That fact, combined with the major changes in many Supercars teams’ main driver line-ups for 2021, has placed an even greater premium on securing an experienced co-driver.

-Four of the most high-profile steerers among last year’s co-driver crop have secured main game seats this year: Will Davison at Dick Johnson Racing, Tim Slade at the newly-formed Blanchard Racing Team, and Will Brown and Brodie Kostecki at Erebus Motorsport.
+Four of the most high-profile steerers among last year’s co-driver crop secured full-time seats this year: Will Davison at Dick Johnson Racing, Tim Slade at the new Blanchard Racing Team, and Will Brown and Brodie Kostecki at Erebus Motorsport.

 Conversely, a handful of last year’s main game drivers are expected to race as co-drivers come this year’s twice-rescheduled race in December.